-See the Coffey SimulatOar™ Sculling Unit being used by two-time World Champion Olivia Coffey:
+See the Coffey SimulatOar™ Sculling Unit being used by three-time World Champion Olivia Coffey:

 The Coffey SimulatOar™ is designed to simulate the dynamic motion of the rowing stroke.
 The goal is to provide as much of the ‘on the water’ experience as possible while on a rowing machine.